Best TV series to watch on Netflix right now (July 2020)

 As children continue to vanish from the German town of Winden, we follow four estranged families.
 They find themselves unravelling a complex mystery involving time travel and conspiracies across many generations, and all we can do is try to keep up with them!

-There are two series to get stuck into on Netflix, with a third and final season on its way very soon.
+- Dark season 3 review: Sci-fi at its most mesmerising, confounding and exhilarating

-- When is Dark season 3 on Netflix?
-Cast, plot and more
+- Netflix needs to do more to push its foreign language titles

 - More on Dark